lmorg/murex/COMPARISONS.md

 writing the code.
 This is true for both _murex_ and the other tools too.

-So please treat these examples as a fun comparison between different tools to help demonstrate using _murex_ on real world problems.
+So please treat these examples as a fun comparison between different tools to help demonstrate using _murex_ on real world problems rather than a recommendation nor "flamewar" about which method is best.

 ## Github issue parsing